-Transportation Network Equilibrium Problem
+The (U-O) Transportation Network Equilibrium Problem

 Consider a general network G = [N, L], where N denotes the set of nodes, and L the set of directed links.
-Let a denote a link of the network connecting a pair of nodes, and let p denote a path consisting of a sequence of links connecting an O/D pair. $P_w$ denotes the set of paths, assumed to be acyclic, connecting the O/D pair of nodes w and P the set of all paths.
+Let a denote a link of the network connecting a pair of nodes, and let p denote an acyclic path consisting of a sequence of links connecting an origin/destination (O/D) pair of nodes.
+P_w denotes the set of paths connecting the O/D pair of nodes w and P the set of all paths.

-Let $x_p$ represent the flow on path p and $f_a$ the flow on link a.
-The following conservation of flow equation must hold:
+Let x_p represent the flow on path p and let f_a denote the flow on link a.
+The following conservation of flow equations must hold: